yorkie-team/yorkie/design/document-editing.md

 ![document-editing-upstream](media/document-editing-upstream.png)

-The figure above explains the Document in more detail, and three internal components are added.
+The figure above explains Document in more detail.
+Three internal components are in the Document.

-- `Root` represents the root of JSON object.
-This component is a `Proxy` and is used to create `Changes` when editing of the `Root` is executed.
+- `Clone` represents a JSON proxy object of the document.
+It creates `Changes` when it is edited through the external editor.
-- `CRDT` represents the real document(SOT, source of truth) and keep the consistency even if changes are applied asynchronously.
+- `Root` represents the real document (**SOT**, source of truth).
+It keeps consistency for both synchronous and asynchronous changes.
-- `LocalChanges` is a buffer used to collect locally generated Changes before sending them to the server.
-The Client checks if changes are exist in LocalChanges and sends them to the server.
+- `LocalChanges` is a buffer for local `Changes`.
+It keeps all the changes until the client sends them to the server.

-Local Editing consists of tree logic parts.
+Local Editing consists of three logic parts.

 1. Calling `Document.Update`.
 2. Pushing Changes to Server.